The future is bright for The University of Connecticut men's basketball team.

 Kentan Facey/ Rakim Lubin

-I could see Nolan beating out Brimah for the starting center job and also maybe Omar Calhoun could beat out Hamilton for a starting spot.
+I could see Brimah beating out Nolan for the starting center job if he can stay out of foul trouble and maybe Omar Calhoun could beat out Hamilton for a starting spot.
 I also really like the big lineup I proposed (I have a feeling Kevin Ollie may try to bust out something like that during the tournament this year).
 Either way, we're looking at a starting lineup with 4 top-40 recruits, 2 of which are seniors, and a solid center who won't be asked to do too much.

 Next years UConn team will have plenty of experience and talent as well as some good, young depth off the bench but a few questions remain.
 Can Ryan Boatright carry the torch?
 Will DeAndre Daniels finally reach his potential?
 How good can we expect Purvis to be?
 Will things improve down low?